-We have got to the point where we are only buying 997 3.8 Gen 1 cars if we can do a bore check first or buy them in at a price that will allow us to remove the engine strip it and rebuild it with new modified liners usually from Hartech Engineering who are the go to company for this work , we usually have 3 or 4 engines on the go for rebuilds.
+We have got to the point where we are only buying 997 3.8 Gen 1 cars if we can do a bore check first or buy them in at a price that will allow us to remove the engine strip it and rebuild it with new modified liners usually from Hartech or Westwood who are the go to companies for engine liners , we usually have 3 or 4 engines on the go for rebuilds.

 Once the work is done the 997 Gen 1 is a fabulous car to own and drive in fact a lot of our customers prefer them to the Gen 2 Cars and far cheaper to buy.
 (The Gen 2 cars do not suffer these issues and are more or less Bulletproof)

 I obviously cannot cover all the questions that will arise regards this and I am sure this will elicit plenty of forum gossip.

 The other very common question we get asked is should I buy a 996 or 997 and what is the best investment.

 911s in general hold their value better than anything else on the road today however they are different animals in many respects.